 MSOE reserves the right to revise at any time, without notice, any and all programs, fees and costs stated herein in accordance with the best academic and industrial standards as recommended by its advisory committees.
 The right also is reserved to cancel any course or subject at any time because of insufficient registration or other valid reasons.
 The regulations and policies of MSOE include only such as are necessary to the proper organization and operation of the university.
 MSOE reserves the right to change the rules governing admission, tuition, and the granting of degrees, or any other regulation affecting its students.
 Such changes shall take effect whenever the administration deems it necessary.
 MSOE also reserves the right to exclude, at any time, students whose conduct or standing is regarded as undesirable.
 Disregard for established regulations will be considered cause for dismissal.

-Decisions on admissions procedures are the responsibility of the Admissions Committee; those regarding conduct of students are the responsibility of the VP for Student Life; those concerning academic standing and advancement of students are functions of the Registrar; questions dealing with finance rest with the Treasurer; and those concerning the granting of degrees with the Executive Educational Council.
+Decisions on admissions procedures are the responsibility of the Admissions Committee; those regarding conduct of students are the responsibility of the Dean of Students; those concerning academic standing and advancement of students are functions of the Registrar; questions dealing with finance rest with the Treasurer; and those concerning the granting of degrees with the Executive Educational Council.